jraska/lambda-dialogs/README.md

 some callback mechanism back to Activity.

 Lambda Dialogs use power of method references to delegate dialog functionality back to Activities.
-All the logic remains in Activity (or better in some UseCase/Presenter) and dialog events are only delegated to current instance of Activity through method references.
+All the logic remains in Activity and dialog events are only delegated to current instance of Activity through method references.

 ## License